-NZ experts predict coronavirus 'worst-case scenario' and reveal how we can prevent it
+NZ experts paint picture of coronavirus 'worst-case scenario' and how we can prevent it

 "What the measures we are putting in place are trying to do is reduce the extreme nature of that, so we can get a reduced number."

-However, Dr Siouxsie Wiles, infectious diseases expert, said that was the worst case scenario.
+However, infectious diseases expert Dr Siouxsie Wiles said that was the worst-case scenario.

 The other 20 per cent of those infected would face a two-to-six-week hospital stay.